 A. "Youngie Knowledge" enlightens cadets as to the rules, traditions, regulations, customs and policies associated with Massachusetts Maritime Academy in particular and maritime-related industries in general.

-B. The "Youngie Knowledge" will be contained in the booklet entitled "Chafing Gear" issued on the first day of orientation.
+B. The "Youngie Knowledge" will be contained in the booklet entitled "Chafing Gear" issued on the first day of orientation and on the "maritime.edu" website

-A. Fourth Class Cadets shall complete 10 hours of community service by the end of their freshman year.
+A. Fourth Class Cadets shall complete 10 hours of community service through an Academu approved event before the Change of Command, or advancing to 3C.

-C. All community service shall be accurately logged on a Community Service Completion Form and submitted to the Community Service Officer for documentation.
+C. All community service shall be accurately logged on a Community Service Completion Form and submitted to the designated Volunteer Coordinator Assistant (VCA) for her/his particular company.

 D. Disciplinary action will be taken for all those who do not complete the required community service hours.